silasfelinus/kind_robots/content/milestones.md

 gallery: weirdlandia
 tags: ['home']
 icon: game-icons:mermaid
 tooltip: Throughout the site are 11 jellybeans, find them all!
+(2 jellybeans are not earnable, art Critic and Social Activist)
 sort: highlight
 ---